 Friends to lovers is the classic romance slow burn, and — don’t get me wrong — I love that too.
 But there’s something about two people who start off hating each other, or otherwise pitted against each other, and who wind up falling in love that just gets to me.
 The breaking down of each other’s walls, the discovery that they really do have more in common, the reluctant acceptance that they actually like each other — swoon!
 It gets me every time.

 I’ve rounded up a list of some of my personal favorite enemies-to-lovers stories.
-Check it out, and let me know what your favorite is in the comments below!
+Check it out!

 Jenn Bennett’s newest book, The Lady Rogue, takes place in 1930s Romania and follows Theo as she and her ex-boyfriend Huck set out to rescue her father who disappeared while searching for a mysterious ring that was believed to have belonged to Vlad the Impaler himself.
 With only her father’s journal to guide them, Theo and Huck are in for a big adventure and maybe by the end they’ll be able to rekindle their love for each other.